Towson-High-Robotics/Towson_Terminators_Codebase/README.md

 # Towson Terminators Codebase
  - C++ robotics code that was created by the Towson High School Robotics Organization from the years 2021-Present.
  - A Python GUI application for attendance logging.
+ - A Python GUI application for scouting.

 ## Usage
 This codebase has been licensed with an MIT license to allow and promote free and open access to code that is necessary or useful for VEX VRC teams.